Gyungbu/beta_meta/README.md

 ### <Input file - Column Description>
 1. BETA : Effect size of the individual study.
-2. BETA_SE : Standard deviation of the Beta of the individual study.
+2. BETA_SE : Standard error of the Beta of the individual study.
 3. OR : Odds ratio of the individual study.
 4. OR_95%CI_LOWER : Lower bound of 95% Confidence interval of Odds ratio
 5. OR_95%CI_UPPER : Upper bound of 95% Confidence interval of Odds ratio